vuejs/docs/src/guide/essentials/watchers.md

 ## Callback Flush Timing

-When you mutate reactive state, it may trigger both Vue component updates and watcher callbacks created by you.
+When you mutate reactive states, it may trigger both Vue component updates and watcher callbacks created by you.

 By default, user-created watcher callbacks are called **before** Vue component updates.
 This means if you attempt to access the DOM inside a watcher callback, the DOM will be in the state before Vue has applied any updates.